ging/fiware-idm/doc/user_and_programmers_guide/application_guide.md

 its functionality:

 -   Sign-out Callback URL.
 This is the URL to which Keyrock will redirect a user if a sign out is performed from a service.
-If is not configured it will be redirected to the domain indicated in URL parameter.
+If it is not configured, it will be redirected to the domain indicated in URL parameter.
 See more information under [sign out oauth section](../oauth/sign_out_oauth_service.md#sign-out)